-In October 2020, Amazon will open a new Fulfillment Center in Kitsap County.
-It’s being constructed on a massive lot near Bremerton National Airport.
-The 117,000-square-foot building will speed up delivery times for Amazon customers.
-But it will also bring about 200 new jobs to Kitsap County.
+In September 2020, Amazon opened a new “last mile” Fulfillment Center in Kitsap County.
+Constructed on a massive lot near Bremerton National Airport, the 117,000-square-foot building will speed up delivery times for Amazon customers.
+But it also brings about 250 new jobs to Kitsap County.

 Bremerton residents often commute elsewhere for work.
 “That job that they’re possibly traveling 40-50 miles a day for… this offers that job right in our backyard,” said Bremerton mayor Greg Wheeler.
+Positions start at $17.25 an hour with benefits, including a matching 401(k), 20 weeks of paid parental leave and health coverage.
 The mayor also referenced the possibility of expanding the Bremerton National Airport for new freight and commercial flights.

-This “last mile” facility will take shipments from larger Amazon warehouses.
-Here, they will be loaded onto vehicles and delivered to customers.
+This “last mile” facility takes shipments from larger Amazon warehouses.
+Here, they are loaded onto vehicles and delivered to customers.

 Kitsap County’s Strong Labor Market